 3. What do you like most about your hometown?

-4. What are some interesting facts about your state/province/region?
+4. What are some interesting facts about your province or hometown?

 6. What’s your favourite holiday?
-How would you describe the sights, sounds, smells, tastes of that holiday?
+How would you describe the sights, sounds, smells and tastes of that holiday?

 7. What’s your biggest challenge at the moment?